South Africa: Damage to West Coast Beaches From Mining Can Be Kept to 'Acceptable' Levels, Say Consultants

-Consultants employed by Australian company Mineral Sands Resources have acknowledged that the massive expansion of mining for mineral sands on ten West Coast beaches north of the Olifants River estuary will cause unavoidable environmental damage, but claim that the damage can be reduced to "acceptable" levels.
+Consultants employed by Australian company Mineral Sands Resources (MSR) have acknowledged that the massive expansion of mining for mineral sands on 10 West Coast beaches north of the Olifants River estuary will cause unavoidable environmental damage, but claim that the damage can be reduced to "acceptable" levels.

-This is one of the key findings of a draft Environmental Impact Assessment (EIA), part of a new application by controversial Australian mining company Mineral Sand Resources (MSR), published on 18 September for public comment.
+This is one of the key findings of a draft Environmental Impact Assessment (EIA), part of a new application by the controversial Australian mining company, published on September 18 for public comment, GroundUp reported.

 The draft EIA has been released while MSR is still waiting for a decision on its separate application to condone earlier flouting of environmental regulations.
 The company had already started work on the proposed expansion before approval had been granted by the Department of Mineral Resources.